-In the fall semester of the first year (and subsequent years), the Director of Clinical Training works with each student to develop and Individualized Clinical Training Plan.
-The DCT and student discuss long-term professional clinical interests, desired internship sites or types, if any, and training needs/goals in order to develop an initial plan for clinical training, internal and external, throughout the program.
-This plan, which is revised as the student progresses through the program, is used to determine options for external placement and internship experiences.
+In the fall semester of the first year (and subsequent years), the Director of Clinical Training works with each student to develop and update their Individualized Clinical Training Plan.
+The DCT and student discuss long-term professional clinical interests, desired internship sites or types, if any, and training needs/goals in order to develop an initial plan for clinical training, throughout the program.
+This plan, which is revised as the student progresses through the program, is used to determine options for clinical practicum and internship experiences.

-Early in the spring semester the Director of Clinical Training and Placement Coordinator initiate the practicum application process.
+The Director of Clinical Training and Placement Coordinator initiate the practicum application process.
 Students who have been approved to apply, per faculty review, will be invited to complete the application process.
-See Appendix J for the External Placement Application form.
-Approval to apply to external placement sites is dependent in part on satisfactory performance in PSYC 700, 781, 709, and/or 710, including the timely completion of all clinical and administrative obligations in the University Counseling Center.